Gyuhyeok001/Lane-Following-ROS2/README.md

 ## Features

-- Loads test video or camera feed using OpenCV
-- Processes the frame using:
-- Grayscale, Gaussian blur
+- Reads a test lane video (`lanevideo.mp4`) from the package share directory
-- Canny edge detection
+- Applies grayscale, Gaussian blur, Canny edge detection, and Hough transform
-- Hough Transform for line detection
-- Classifies left/right lane lines
-- Draws dashed green lines for each lane
+- Draws detected lane segments as dashed lines on each frame
-- Publishes Twist commands to /cmd_vel based on center error
-- Built with ROS2 rclpy and a timer-based event loop
+- Displays the processed video in a window
+- Saves the annotated video as `lane_following_output.mp4`

 ---

 ## How to Run

 ### 1. Build the workspace
-cd ~/Lane_following_Project/lane_ws
-colcon build
-source install/setup.bash
+cd ~/lane_following_Project/lane_ws        # adjust to your actual workspace path colcon build source install/setup.bash